Powerball jackpot data shows where winners could take home the most, and least

 The odds of winning the jackpot are 1 in 292.2 million, according to Powerball.
 The overall odds of winning a prize are 1 in 24.9.

-Wednesday's drawing will be the 41st since the jackpot was last claimed in California on May 31.
+Wednesday's drawing was the 41st since the jackpot was last claimed in California on May 31.
 So far this year, the jackpot has been hit four times.

 The chart below shows the timing and size of each jackpot so far in 2025.